-We are working to bring groups of creative and driven individuals together to encourage discussion on political, social or economic topics affecting their communities and day to day life.
+Collective International Film Festival is working to bring groups of creative and driven individuals together to encourage discussion on political, social or economic topics affecting their communities and day to day life.
 In an effort to give a voice to the growing oppressed and disenfranchised we wish to give them an opportunity to display their creative views (interpretation of) on issues surrounding both local and global communities through film.
 These issues can vary from poverty to outside views of themselves, their communities and even internal expressions of day to day conflicts that they may experience.

-We are working to create growth within the communities and establishing future partnerships between these creative groups to increase the level of deliberation and thoughtful resolution on topics affecting them.
+Collective International Film Festival is working to create growth within the communities and establishing future partnerships between these creative groups to increase the level of deliberation and thoughtful resolution on topics affecting them.
 Our hopes are to create a cross generational batch of free thinkers willing to discuss hard topics of social and economic inequality who will work for a more peaceful, diplomatic and accepting future.